-- Develop Built Form Guidelines within the Maribyrnong Planning Scheme, with a preferred; - 4 storey height limit in the neighbourhood activity centre - 4 storey height limit on the north side of Barkly Street (East End) - 6 storey height limit on the south side of Barkly Street (East End) - 8 storey height limit on Cross St, adjacent to West Footscray Railway Station.
+- Built Form Guidelines within the Maribyrnong Planning Scheme, with a preferred; - 4 storey height limit in the neighbourhood activity centre - 4 storey height limit on the north side of Barkly Street (East End) - 6 storey height limit on the south side of Barkly Street (East End) - 8 storey height limit on Cross St, adjacent to West Footscray Railway Station - Maintain the fine grain subdivision pattern. - Encourage buildings of a "human scale" that provide a high level of external and internal amenity. - Ensure developments present a high level of architectural quality and urban design responses which enhances the street and neighbourhood.